-You are receiving this notice because all or a portion of a payment that you are eligible to receive from the IBEW NECA Conduit 401k Plan (the "Plan") is eligible to be rolled over to an IRA or an employer plan or because all or a portion of your payment is eligible to be rolled over to a Roth IRA or designated Roth account in an employer plan.
+You are receiving this notice because all or a portion of a payment that you are eligible to receive from the Plan is eligible to be rolled over to an IRA or an employer plan or because all or a portion of your payment is eligible to be rolled over to a Roth IRA or designated Roth account in an employer plan.
 This notice is intended to help you decide whether to do such a rollover.